 "I’m as flawed as the next person.
 Over the years, I’ve had various “pets” – and over the years they’ve delivered important, sometimes difficult lessons.
 However much I will always be drawn to the non-human animals of the earth, and although I am still the grateful guardian of certain companioned animals, I am ultimately concerned with ensuring significant improvements to their existence.

 Anyone who has ever lived with a dog knows that as a species, they are among the most open, responsive creatures on the planet.
 My work in dog rescue, rehabilitation, and animal protection is part of my history for their sake.
 I see my art as not just self-expression, but also as another vehicle of representation.

-The essence of sea anemones and other ocean life seems to me an always evolving marriage of toughness and delicacy.
-Although sea anemones may seem fragile, manhandling one can induce a powerful sting.
-Whether of self-defense, as when humans or marine predators touch them, or of offense, as that required for them to access sustenance, both smaller, faster moving creatures and larger, boorishly moving ones soon learn that very little in the world is as it seems.
+The essence of sea anemones, jellyfish, and other ocean life seems to me an always evolving marriage of toughness and delicacy.
+Although some anemones and jellyfish may seem fragile, manhandling one can induce a powerful sting.
+They carry a common lesson: very little in the world is purely as it seems.

 The captivating beauty of sea life is undeniable, and it’s no surprise that people sometimes wish to keep that beauty close.
 Instead of taking these animals from their homes, my hope is that we become satisfied to recall and re-present our meetings with them by taking only their artistic representations into our own homes.